openstack/openstack-manuals/doc/cli-reference/source/trove.rst

   can be applied to all versions.

 ``--auto_apply``
   Automatically apply this module when creating an instance or cluster.
+Admin only.

 ``--all_tenants``
-  Module is valid for all tenants (Admin only).
+  Module is valid for all tenants.
+Admin only.

+``--hidden``
+  Hide this module from non-Admin.
+Useful in creating auto-apply modules without cluttering up module lists.
+Admin only.

 ``--live_update``
   Allow module to be updated even if it is already applied to a current instance or cluster.
 Automatically attempt to reapply this module if the contents change.

+``--priority_apply``
+  Sets a priority for applying the module.
+All priority modules will be applied before non-priority ones.
+Admin only.

+``--apply_order {0,1,2,3,4,5,6,7,8,9}``
+  Sets an order for applying the module.
+  Modules with a lower value will be applied before modules with a higher value.
+Modules having the same value may be applied in any order (default 5).

+``--full_access``
+  Marks a module as 'non-admin', unless an admin-only option was specified.
+Admin only.

 .. _trove_module-delete: